Selena Gomez Makes Series Of Cryptic Posts On Instagram, Some Fans Think It’s A Message To Justin Bieber

 While Billboard has confirmed the 25-year-old singer and actress was teasing her fans with still or behind-the-scene photos with captions from her song “Back to You,” some still can’t help but wonder what the inspiration for the lyrics was.

-This isn’t even the first time Gomez has teased her fans with the upcoming release of her music video as she recently released a lyrics video featuring several clips of 13 Reasons Why, a Netflix Original series she’s the executive producer of.
+This isn’t even the first time that Gomez has teased her fans with the upcoming release of her music video, as she recently released a lyrics video featuring several clips of 13 Reasons Why, a Netflix Original series she’s the executive producer of.
 She also teased fans with a vertical video for “Back to You” on Spotify.

-Hollywood Life, however, and many of her fans cannot help but wonder if the lyrics to her latest song have a hidden double meaning intended for Justin Bieber.
+Hollywood Life, however, and many of her fans, cannot help but wonder if the lyrics to her latest song have a hidden double meaning intended for Justin Bieber.
 “Back to You” was recorded by Gomez to be part of the soundtrack for Season 2 of 13 Reasons Why.
 The song was released on May 10 and received a lot of positive feedback.

-Some of the feedback came from Jelena fans who couldn’t help but wonder and hope the lyrics were inspired by the relationship between Gomez and Bieber.
+Some of the feedback came from “Jelena” fans, who couldn’t help but wonder and hope the lyrics were inspired by the relationship between Gomez and Bieber.
 Do they have unfinished business?
 Could they get back together?

-As the Inquisitr previously reported, fans of Jelena aren’t the only was looking for a hidden message in the cryptic Instagram posts.
+As the Inquisitr previously reported, fans of “Jelena” aren’t the only ones looking for a hidden message in the cryptic Instagram posts.
 Even the Biebs himself is rumored to be checking Selena’s Instagram in the off chance there is a hidden message to him.

 An insider close to Justin claimed Selena’s recent Instagram posts got him “all twisted inside.”